Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ```properties
 local.transform.pipeline.config.dir=shared/classes/alfresco/extension/transform/pipelines
 ```
-By default this location is checked every 10 seconds, but then switches to once an hour if successfully.
+On startup this location is checked every 10 seconds, but then switches to once an hour if successfully.
 After a problem, it tries every 10 seconds again.
 ```properties